-The receivable and payable amounts disclosed here exclude amounts relating to statutory receivables and payables.
-This includes Commonwealth, State and Local Government taxes and equivalents, fees and charges; Auditor General's Department audit fees.
+^{} The receivable and payable amounts disclosed here exclude amounts relating to statutory receivables and payables.
+This includes Commonwealth, State and Local Government taxes and equivalents, fees and charges; Audit Office of South Australia audit fees.
+Receivables do not include prepayments as these are not financial instruments.
+Prepayments are presented in note 7.2.